gkikola/ccalc/README.md

 ccalc
 =====

-**ccalc** is a quick and lightweight command-line calculator, ideal for performing quick calculations from the terminal.
+**ccalc** is a fast and lightweight command-line calculator, ideal for performing quick calculations from the terminal.
 This is often faster and easier than invoking an interactive or graphical program.